 First time visitors notice them right away: Sickness masks.
 People in Japan wear them for numerous reasons, including to prevent illness.
 Some even don them because they think the masks make them more attractive.

-But, first, what’s the deal with Japan and sickness masks?
+So what’s the deal with Japan and sickness masks?
 For years now, masks have been considered good manners.
 If you got sick, the polite thing to do was put on a mask so others, especially in crowded urban centers, didn’t catch whatever you have.

 They are also protection.
 If you don’t want to get sick, especially if you’re taking your kids to the doctor or if its flu season, then you wear a mask.
 During the spring, people with allergies often wear masks to help them through the season.